How To Use An Electric Toothbrush

 How to use an electric toothbrush properly consists of:

-Start by tilting them slightly toward your gums, going along the outside of your teeth.
+Start by tilting the brush head at a 45-degree angle toward your gum line, going along the outside of your teeth.
 Then move to the inside, doing the same.
 Finally, go back and clean all of the chewing surfaces.

 2. Continue Brushing For Two Minutes.